MicrosoftDocs/fabric-docs/docs/data-factory/pricing-pipelines.md

 When you run a Data Pipeline with Data Factory in Microsoft Fabric, Fabric Capacity Units are consumed for the following services:

 - Pipeline services for orchestration of _activity runs_: Your charge is based on the number of activity runs that are orchestrated.
 - Data Movement service for Copy activity runs.
-You are charge based on the Capacity Units consumed during the Copy activity execution duration.
+You are charged based on the Capacity Units consumed during the Copy activity execution duration.

-> [!NOTE]
-> Data Integration Units was recently renamed to Throughput Optimization Units.
-The data pipelines user experience might still display the legacy name in some activity output.

 ## Pricing model